 Pain can usually be very well controlled after surgery.
-Your doctors and nurses give you painkillers by drip or as tablets or liquids if you need them.
+Your doctors and nurses give you painkillers by drip, tablets or liquids if you need them.

 You might have an injection of anaesthetic into nearby nerves (a nerve block) for some operations.
 This can work very well to control pain.
-You might also have a small pump attached to a drip so that you can give your own pain medicine as you need it (PCA or patient controlled analgesia).
+You might also have a small pump attached to a drip so that you can give your own pain medicine as you need it.
+This is called patient controlled analgesia (PCA).

 It's important that pain is well controlled, so do tell your nurse if you don’t think it is working well enough.
 As well as making you more comfortable, the painkillers also help you to move around and breathe properly, which helps with your recovery.
 Pain will gradually get better as your wound heals.